Permian–Triassic extinction event: Sauropsids

 Archosaurs (which included the ancestors of dinosaurs and crocodilians) were initially rarer than therapsids, but they began to displace therapsids in the mid-Triassic.
-Olenekian tooth fossil assemblages from the Karoo Basin indicate that archosauromorphs were already highly diverse by this point in time, though not very ecologically specialised.
+Olenekian tooth fossil assemblages from the Karoo Basin indicate that archosauromorphs were already highly diverse by this time, though not very ecologically specialised.
 In the mid to late Triassic, the dinosaurs evolved from one group of archosaurs, and went on to dominate terrestrial ecosystems during the Jurassic and Cretaceous.
 This "Triassic Takeover" may have contributed to the evolution of mammals by forcing the surviving therapsids and their mammaliform successors to live as small, mainly nocturnal insectivores; nocturnal life probably forced at least the mammaliforms to develop fur, better hearing and higher metabolic rates, while losing part of the differential color-sensitive retinal receptors reptilians and birds preserved.
 Archosaurs also experienced an increase in metabolic rates over time during the Early Triassic.
 The archosaur dominance would end again due to the Cretaceous–Paleogene extinction event, after which both birds (only extant dinosaurs) and mammals (only extant synapsids) would diversify and share the world.

 Temnospondyls

-Temnospondyl amphibians made a quick recovery; the appearance in the fossil record of so many temnospondyl clades suggests they may have been ideally suited as pioneer species that recolonised decimated ecosystems.
+Temnospondyl amphibians made a quick recovery; the appearance of so many temnospondyl clades in the fossil record suggests they may have been ideally suited to recolonising decimated ecosystems as pioneer species.
 During the Induan, tupilakosaurids in particular thrived as disaster taxa, including Tupilakosaurus itself, though they gave way to other temnospondyls as ecosystems recovered.
 Temnospondyls were reduced in size during the Induan, but their body size rebounded to pre-PTME levels during the Olenekian.
 Mastodonsaurus and trematosaurians were the main aquatic and semiaquatic predators during most of the Triassic, some preying on tetrapods and others on fish.

+Dipnoans

+Many diminutive ceratodontiform lungfishes radiated in the PTME's aftermath, possibly representing an example of the Lilliput effect in vertebrates.

 Terrestrial invertebrates

 Most fossil insect groups found after the Permian–Triassic boundary differ significantly from those before: Of Paleozoic insect groups, only the Glosselytrodea, Miomoptera, and Protorthoptera have been discovered in deposits from after the extinction.
 The caloneurodeans, paleodictyopteroids, protelytropterans, and protodonates became extinct by the end of the Permian.
-Though Triassic insects are very different from those of the Permian, a gap in the insect fossil record spans approximately 15 million years from the late Permian to early Triassic.
+Though Triassic insects are very different from those of the Permian, a gap in the insect fossil record spans approximately 15 million years from the late Permian to the early Triassic.
 In well-documented Late Triassic deposits, fossils overwhelmingly consist of modern insect groups.

 Microbially induced sedimentary structures (MISS) dominated North Chinese terrestrial fossil assemblages in the Early Triassic.
 In Arctic Canada as well, MISS became a common occurrence following the Permian-Triassic extinction.
 The prevalence of MISS in many Early Triassic rocks shows that microbial mats were an important feature of post-extinction ecosystems that were denuded of bioturbators that would have otherwise prevented their widespread occurrence.
 The disappearance of MISS later in the Early Triassic likely indicated a greater recovery of terrestrial ecosystems and specifically a return of prevalent bioturbation.